mrkinix/BCcarver/README.md

 **Hédi Ben Chiboub**
 GitHub: https://github.com/mrkinix

-CS dropout.
-First Rust project.
-First graph theory project.
 Built an exact solver for an NP-complete problem using intuition, experimentation, and persistence.